Carolista/LC-React-Studio16/README.md

  - [ ] Start with the first `TODO` - create a state variable to track if the user's input is invalid.
  - [ ] The next `TODO` has you add some logic to the change handler function.
  - [ ] Skip the `TODO` for Bonus Mission A for now.
+ - [ ] The third `TODO` tells you to add the `is-invalid` class conditionally to the input.
- - [ ] The third `TODO` instructs you to conditionally display a red asterisk after the label if the input is required.
+ - [ ] The fourth `TODO` instructs you to conditionally display a red asterisk after the label if the input is required.
  - [ ] Test out your validation on the page in the browser - is it working as expected?

 ### B. Then, `NumberInput.js`